“How do I compete against these big guns (big players) and get potential clients to understand that I offer a more individualized approach?”

 With over 18 years of experience as a business owner, I know that this question in particular is top of mind for many.
-It is no secret that standing out amongst the crowd helps your success, especially as a small business.
+It is no secret that standing out amongst the big player crowd helps your success, especially as a small business.

 Now, of course it can be difficult to find great success when you are a small business owner competing with large companies that have already established themselves in your market.
 But that in no way means that it can’t happen.